RattametB/NLP_test_task/README.md

 # NLP Test Task

-This repository contains code for a PDF converter with simple tokenization, developed as a test task for industrial immersion at Gaspromneft.
+This repository contains code for a PDF converter with simple tokenization `Pdf2text.py`, developed for solve a test task for industrial immersion at Gaspromneft.

 ## Installation